-The preferred right-of-way for the Bipole III transmission line will be determined by a Site Selection and Environmental Assessment (SSEA) process conducted within the conceptual study area west of Lakes Winnipegosis and Manitoba.
-The locations of the northern converter station, ground electrode facilities and connection lines, and northern collector system connections will also be subject to the SSEA process.
+The preferred right-of-way for the Bipole III transmission line will be determined as part of a Site Selection and Environmental Assessment (SSEA) process conducted within the conceptual study area west of Lakes Winnipegosis and Manitoba.
+The locations of the Keewatinoow Converter Station, ground electrode facilities and connection lines, and northern collector system connections will also be subject to the SSEA process.